yevgenholomozyi/gymnastic_PDP/README.md

 I've also ommited minification of the .css files by intention in order to make the review via borwsers a bit simplier.

-How to use: just clone, go to the "up" folder and run index.html.
+HOW TO USE: just clone, go to the "up" folder and run index.html.
 You'll probably gonna need the live SASS compiler as an extion to VS.code (once you use VS.code) https://marketplace.visualstudio.com/items?itemName=ritwickdey.live-sass
 Please look for another extension for you code editor or IDE if it it's not VS.code